 If you have a bit of backyard space but it doesn’t feel quite roomy enough, check out these ways to create different a getaway zone.

-This balcony design is pretty much a bedroom with a huge chair that you can practically lay on with a simple snake plant (aka mother in laws tongue) to bring nature in.
+This balcony design is pretty much a bedroom with a huge chair that you can practically lay on with a simple snake plant (tips on Sansevieria plant care) to bring nature in.
 The quaint little decor like the bicycle and candles add to the decorative feel… in the middle of the city.

 This small balcony heavily embellished with lots of cloth and densely packed plants.
 The area looks tight but gives a sense of royalty, and an excellent place to relax with morning coffee or a glass of wine at night.

 The gray color palette carries through from the flooring through the metal table and chairs to the back wall and hanging “pocket” planters.
 Almost any flower color would POP in this planters setting.
 Perfect for a hanging balcony herb garden.

 This small balcony has a nice natural lighting to it to brighten up your mood.

 With the bright wood on the floor and the rocks surrounding it with a large swinging chair, and bamboo wall makes for a perfect place to relax.

 The addition of rope lighting along the wood edge could add an interesting ambience during the evening hours.